outrunnl/dbcollect/README.md

 DBCollect now supports AIX and Solaris systems.
 You need to have Python 2 installed.

-Windows is not (yet) supported.
+Windows and HP-UX are not (yet) supported.

 ## Requirements

-- Oracle RDBMS 11g or higher, SQL*Plus configured (dbcollect may work fine with Oracle 10g, mileage may vary)
+- Oracle RDBMS 10g or higher
+- Enterprise Linux 6 or 7, Solaris 11, IBM AIX 7
+- Python 2
 - Database instances up and running and listed in /etc/oratab or /var/opt/oracle/oratab (Solaris)
-- Python 2
 - SYS credentials (hence the 'oracle' user)
 - AWR or Statspack installed and configured
-- Retention at least 7 days (10080 minutes)
+- Retention should be at least 7 days (10080 minutes) for a reasonable period of workload data
-- Interval maximum 1 hour (60 minutes)
+- AWR Snapshot Interval: maximum 1 hour (60 minutes)
-- Some free temp space for the generated files (typically a few 100 MB but can be larger depending on snapshot intervals and other factors)
+- Some free temp space for the generated files (typically a few hundred MB, but can be larger depending on snapshot intervals and other factors)

 ## Known limitations and caveats

-- The tablespaces report their default compression settings, which may not reflect the actual table compression
-- Not all support files may be reported
-- Backup files, logs etc may no longer exist but still be reported.
+- Backup files, logs etc may no longer exist but still be reported, depending on backup catalog accuracy.
 Best effort.
 - Very long names for files, tablespaces, disk groups etc may be truncated/wrapped
 - Very large sized elements or very large amounts of objects may result in `####` notation and no longer be useful.
 Limits have been increased to insane values so this should not be a problem
-- Newer Oracle versions (20c) may cause unreliable numbers
+- Newer Oracle versions (20c and up) may cause unreliable numbers, not yet tested
+- Oracle RAC sometimes is very slow with generating AWR reports.
+Known issue.
+Be patient.

 ## Safety

 A lot of safety guards have been built into _dbcollect_.
 It is designed to not require root access and only writes files to the /tmp directory by default.
 Even if it fails for some reason, no harm can be done.

-- If you run as 'root', dbcollect switches to a non-root user early.
-By default this is 'oracle', use '-u user' to use another user.
-- By default, SQL statements are removed from AWR reports as they could contain confidential information.
-Not available for Statspack.
-- The scripts only contain SELECT statements and SQL*Plus formatting/reporting commands.
-No data will be changed directly on the database.
-- The collect scripts can generate a large number of files in /tmp - usually a few hundred MB.
-Make sure there is enough space.
-- In some cases, _dbcollect_ may fail or run with warnings or errors.
-This will not cause further issues except that not all required data is collected.
+More info can be found in [DBCollect Security](https://github.com/outrunnl/dbcollect/blob/master/SECURITY.md)

 ## Source code